LearnYouSomeComputer/Tools-For-Programming/06-Debugging-with-GDB.md

 What fixes did you try?

-(This may seem foolish, but this technique once revealed to me that I had been debugging code for an hour under the misapprehension that 9 was a prime number.
-You'd be amazed at the things you don't realize until you think about how to explain something to someone else.)
+(This may seem foolish, but this technique once revealed to me that I had been debugging code for an hour under the misapprehension that 9 was a prime number.[^statistically] You'd be amazed at the things you don't realize until you think about how to explain something to someone else.)